thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 <img src="/assets/blog/2021-09-29-Getting-Started-With-Julia-Modules/terminal2.png" alt="drawing" class="wrapped_right" width="40%"/>

 Once you've written your test, you can run it in the REPL.
 If your project is already active, simply writing ``test`` suffices.
-If you're as lucky as me,good news awaits!
-Otherwise, revise your implementation and retry your test.
+If you're as lucky as me, good news awaits!
+Otherwise, revise your implementation and retry your tests.

 Once all your tests are successful, your newly created functions are ready for use.
 I recommend committing your changes in git and uploading the new version of